fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 $$

-Implementing the metric itself is straight forward, allowing for a new class of metric to be traced, namely those with non-zero charge per unit mass $q$.
+Implementing the metric itself is straight forward, allowing for a new class of geodesic to be traced, namely those with non-zero charge per unit mass $q$.
 These are the particles which interact electromagnetically with the central singularity.
 We consider only time-like geodesics with charge.

 These have been discussed in a number of papers, for example [Schroven, Hackmann and Lämmerzahl (2017)](#fndef:kris)[^kris], which studies in detail the innermost stable circular orbit (ISCO) for different charge configuration, and the effect this has on accreting matter of negative (electrons) and positive charge (protons/ions).
 There is also the earlier paper by [Hackmann and Xu (2013)](#fndef:hackmann)[^hackmann], which explores more generally the orbits of charged particles in the Kerr-Newman spacetime and classifies them to describe their behaviour.
 These works, and references therein, use the Hamilton-Jacobi formalism with the Carter constant to calculate an effective potential on the four-velocity components, and use this to infer stable (circular) orbits and the ISCO.
 I would instead like to study this from a step back, directly from the 2nd order geodesic equation, using modern numerical methods.
 This means adding an Ansatz for the Lorentz force